Back in 2009,

 In this sense, the current

-and for others who are seeing their way of life
+their loved ones, and for others who are seeing their way of life

-Everything has been in place for more than ten years
+or operational challenge.
+Everything has been in place for more than ten

 The office is now empty, with only chairs and large screens arranged for the comfort and ergonomics of our absent talent.
 There is no information, documents, or objects of value there, except for some beautiful plants that harmonize and embellish the place.
 We have some disquiet, though, for we do not know how we will find them when we return.